-Amid the COVID-19 shutdowns, museums are scrambling to find ways to continue their missions while physical access to their collections, resources, and programs have been closed.
-Many museums are finding low-cost ways to produce digital educational content.
-Nick Faber, our Director of Content Strategy has been following these trends, and pointing out excellent examples such as the San Diego History Center’s use of Google Sites and Google Slides to produce educational resources for all the parents and kids who are suddenly having to learn how to homeschool.
+During the COVID-19 shutdowns, museums scrambled to find ways to continue their missions while physical access to their collections, resources, and programs were closed.
+Many museums found low-cost ways to produce digital educational content.
+We’ve been following these trends, and pointing out excellent examples such as the San Diego History Center’s use of Google Sites and Google Slides to produce educational resources for all the parents and kids who are suddenly having to learn how to homeschool.

 Producing content has never been a problem for museums.
 Your institutions are filled to the brim with cultural treasures, everyone having a story to tell.
 But there is one thing that almost every museum has struggled to achieve: the ability to effectively monetize that content.
 There have been several barriers for this, some of which are rapidly changing in this season of business-as-unusual for museums.
 But some are going to be harder to overcome, and may need creative solutions and nimble leadership decisions from museum directors and development officers.

 The first problem that museums face in digitally monetizing their content has been the tension between encouraging online content consumption and the mission to get people into the museum’s galleries and education centers, where the collection can be interacted with in real life.
 I am highly sympathetic to this tension.
 All things being equal, I’d much rather stand in awe at the scale of a painting like the Black Prince at Crécy in the Rotunda Gallery of Telfair Academy than view a jpeg of it on my computer monitor.